-6 Conclusions
+7 Conclusions

-The present deliverable offers an overview of the current status of services and resources made available from the AI4Copernicus 4 domains (Security, Agriculture, Energy and Health): each specific section described the services and resources to support the AI4Copernicus open calls winners.
+The present deliverable offers an overview of the status of services and resources made available from the AI4Copernicus 4 domains (Security, Agriculture, Energy and Health): each specific section described the services and resources to support the AI4Copernicus open calls winners.
+These services, described also in D5.1, have been updated and fine tuned (when required) based on the initial set of feedback from the first batch of open calls winners and internal users.

-This document will be used, together with other technical documents provided by WP3 and WP4, as technical documentation to access the whole suite of resources and services provided by AI4Copernicus (general services for all the domains, geospatial tools, user manual for the EO clusters, domain specific resources).
+This document will be used, together with other technical documents provided by WP3 and WP4, as technical documentation to access the whole suite of resources and services provided by Al4Copernicus (general services for all the domains, geospatial tools, user manual for the EO clusters, domain specific resources).